muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

   * 26/01: TR gov is not happy with Kurdish gains in North Syria, conveyed to journalists, in essence drawing a "red line"
   * 27/01: Kurdish forces and its allies, backed by the continued US-led airstrikes, retook Kobane
   * 30/01: King Abdullah of Jordan warns US Senate leaders of TR’s pervasive support for Islamic militants and Israel turning a blind eye
+  * 28/02: The Dolmabahce Consensus is declared by TR and Kurdish politicians as part of the Peace Process
   * 23/05: Istanbul airport with a mortar shell attack 1 person killed
   * 07/06: TR ruling party loses majority as pro-Kurdish HDP gains seats
+  * 07/06: Gov ends its Peace Process with the Kurds
   * 18/06: Kurdish forces capture Tel Abyad enabling the geographical link between Kobane and Cizire
   * 30/06: Greece defaults on IMF debt spurring crisis, another bailout programme is signed, EU/Germany's image is a tough austerian
+  * 20/07: ISIS does the 2015 Suruç bombing, killing 32 people, largely Kurdish
+  * 24/07: Large scale TR police and mil operations start, Kurdish PKK announces end of cessation of hostilities, the Peace Process is effectively dead
   * 06/09: Mafia violence against newspaper Hurriyet allegedly with government support
   * 08/09: Germany adopts an open-door policy to Syrian refugees, around 800K will eventually arrive in the country
   * 30/09: Russian Federation formally entered the Syrian civil war